top of page

 Hold your fingers up like a conductor ready to conduct.

-When the class is quiet and ready,
+When the class is ready,

 raise your hands with palms facing up,